Van Conversion Guide: Modules, Companies & Complete Instructions

 - On-board battery: LiFePO4 200Ah, 12.8V. €550-850.
 Victron LiFePO4 or Renogy Smart Lithium.
 3,000+ charging cycles.

-- Solar: 200W monocrystalline solar panel on the roof (€150–220) plus MPPT charge controller (€60–150).
+- 200W monocrystalline solar panel on the roof (€150–220) plus MPPT charge controller (€60–150).
 With plenty of sunshine, 50–70 Ah per day.

-- Inverter: 2000W pure sine wave power supply for 230V sockets. €220–450.
+- Inverter: 2000W pure sine wave for 230V sockets. €220–450.
 Victron Phoenix, Dometic.
 For coffee machines, laptops, and blenders.

 - Control unit: Victron BMV-712 or SmartShunt (€130).
 Displays charge level, consumption, and remaining runtime in real time.

-230V circuit diagram: According to the EN 1648-2 camping standard, the 230V circuit must be protected by a residual current device (RCD) (30mA) and circuit breakers.
+According to the EN 1648-2 camping standard, the 230V circuit must be protected by a residual current device (RCD) (30mA) and circuit breakers.
 For inverter-only operation: 30mA RCD + 10A circuit breaker.
 For shore power connection (CEE plug at the campsite), an additional upstream fuse is required.

-Standard 230V consumers: Induction hob (1800W), compressor refrigerator (80W), water boiler (2000W), hair dryer (1400W), laptop charger (90W), smartphone (20W).
+Standard 230V appliances: Induction hob (1800W), compressor refrigerator (80W), water boiler (2000W), hair dryer (1400W), laptop charger (90W), smartphone (20W).

-Water + Gas: 80L water tank (€120), pressure pump (€80), Truma Boiler instantaneous water heater (€380), 11kg gas tank (€150), two-stage pressure regulator (€60).
+80L water tank (€120), pressure pump (€80), Truma Boiler instantaneous water heater (€380), 11kg gas tank (€150), two-stage pressure regulator (€60).
 Gas installation by a qualified professional (TÜV inspection required in Germany).

 IKEA furniture for campers: The best hacks and products

-IKEA furniture for the camper IKEA hacks are one of the best money-saving tips from the van community.
-You can save €50-70 compared to specialized campervan furniture with them.
+IKEA furniture for campervans is one of the best money-saving tips from the van community.
+With IKEA hacks, you can save 50–70 compared to specialized campervan furniture.
 Here are my 10 best IKEA products for van conversions:

 - IVAR shelf (pine): Solid wood shelves in narrow widths, perfect for camper van walls.
 40x30x124 cm costs €29.